 Drug discovery efforts at the Novartis Institute for Tropical Diseases (NITD) have delivered an industry-leading pipeline of drug candidates to address the emerging threat of resistance.
 Two antimalarials in development, KAF156 (ganaplacide) and KAE609 (cipargamin), offer new mechanisms of action against the disease and have the potential to offer simplified therapeutic regimens over current treatments.

 Ganaplacide demonstrated activity against both vivax and falciparum malaria, including artemisinin-resistant parasites.
 It is being developed as a combination with a new formulation of lumefantrine.
-Positive Phase 2 clinical trial results in adults and children support the progression of the combination toward Phase 3.
-Novartis leads the development of ganaplacide with scientific and financial support from Medicines for Malaria Venture (MMV) in collaboration with the Bill & Melinda Gates Foundation.
+In November 2022, Novartis and Medicines for Malaria Venture (MMV) announced the decision to progress the combination into Phase 3 development in 2023.
+The trial will be conducted in collaboration with the WANECAM 2 consortium, and will include partner clinical sites in Burkina Faso, Mali, Gabon and Niger as well as other sites in sub-Saharan Africa.
+Novartis leads the development of ganaplacide with scientific and financial support from MMV in collaboration with the Bill & Melinda Gates Foundation.

 The development of cipargamin is led by Novartis with financial support from Wellcome.
 The clinical trials for ganaplacide are conducted as part of the WANECAM2 consortium, while trials for cipargamin and our infant formulation are part of the PAMAfrica research consortium led by MMV.
 Both trials are funded by the European and Developing Countries Clinical Trials Partnership (EDCTP).